RCT to Analyze the Efficacy of a Spanish Healthcare ministRy Based In InTervention to Reduce Frailty Status in Prefrail Older Adults (FRAILMERIT)

 Time Frame

-Frailty status change
+Frailty status or Physical Function change (composite outcome)

 Secondary Outcome Measures